Chateau St Cloud is situated in the quiet and lush centre of La Digue Island.

 Chateau St Cloud makes a good base for activities around La Digue island.
 Getting around is easy, with most attractions within walking distance.
-Alternatively, there are bicycles are for rent (around SCR 100 per day in July 2015) or traditional ox-cart transfers to La Passe village and La Digue's main beaches can be organised.
+Alternatively, there are bicycles for rent (around SCR100 per day in July 2015), or you can organise traditional ox-cart transfers to La Passe village and La Digue's main beaches.
 Full-day excursions can also be arranged, with fishing and diving both popular pursuits.

 For those seeking simply to chill within Chateau St Cloud's small complex, the swimming pool and bar are open all day, and there is a large pen of giant tortoises for the curious.
 A small 'boutique' sells some standard essentials, like suncream and postcards, though these are curiously displayed alongside a selection of polyester Communion dresses and – sadly – some large conch shells (we actively discourage the sale and purchase of shells).
 The reasonably large gardens also offer scope for simple racket games and children's play.

-Our viewIf you are happy to accept the 10-minute trip to the sea, and opt for one of the hotel's larger rooms, then Chateau St Cloud can be a really good choice on La Digue – though don't go looking for abject luxury or perfect service.
-The swimming pool is a real asset, especially when the temperature or humidity is high, and the hotel's relaxed atmosphere is equally appealing to families as to couples.
+Our viewIf you are happy to accept the ten-minute trip to the sea, and opt for one of the hotel's larger rooms, then Chateau St Cloud can be a really good choice on La Digue – though don't go looking for high standards of luxury or perfect service.
+The swimming pool is a real asset, especially when the temperature or humidity is high, and the hotel's relaxed atmosphere is equally appealing to families and couples.

 Ideal length of stay: 2-3 nights

 Directions: La Digue Island is reached by ferry.
 Transfers on arrival can be arranged by ox-cart or private taxi.
 For those choosing to walk or cycle from La Passe Jetty, take the tar road heading inland off the main coastal route at La Passe harbour.
 Follow this road inland, slightly uphill, until it veers to the right.
-After a further five minutes, the large Chateau St Cloud entrance sign and flag will appear and the hotel will be visible on the left-hand side of the road.
+After a further five-ten minutes, the large Chateau St Cloud entrance sign and flag will appear and the hotel will be visible on the left-hand side of the road.

 Accessible by: Fly-and-Transfer